Fantom Bomb (BOMB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fantom Bomb Historical Price

-According to the latest data gathered on Fantom Bomb live price page, the current price of Fantom Bomb is 0.0256613USD.
-The circulating supply of Fantom Bomb(BOMB) is 489.94M BOMB , giving it a market capitalization of $12.57M.
+According to the latest data gathered on Fantom Bomb live price page, the current price of Fantom Bomb is 0.02635277USD.
+The circulating supply of Fantom Bomb(BOMB) is 485.42M BOMB , giving it a market capitalization of $12.79M.

 The Fantom Bomb Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BOMB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.